 10. What should I do if I have further questions about my involvement in the research study?

 The person you may need to contact will depend on the nature of your query.
-If you want any further information concerning this project or if you have any problems which may be related to your involvement in the project, you can contact the following member/s of the research team:
+If you want any further information concerning this project or if you have any problems which may be related to your involvement in the project, you can contact the research team at email@example.com.

 11. Support Services Contact Details

 The researchers anticipate no discomforts/harms to our participants.
 In the unlikely event that completing this survey should suffer any distress, there will be a page on the study website and within the online survey or diary entry which will offer you contact details for appropriate organisations offering free counselling, information and advice on all topics covered by this survey, should you wish to speak with someone about the feelings or thoughts they may be having or related to any adverse responses they are experiencing.
 The study team consists of experienced research staff familiar with the study population who are well-placed to assist participants who may be undergoing psychological stress and who utilise our established network of formal referral mechanisms.

 If at any stage during the project you become distressed or require additional support from someone not involved in the research, please call: